 Line 172: If SBW development is delayed due to late emergence (increased phenological mismatch), wouldn’t this in turn impact the life stage entering diapause the following winter?
 Meaning, could you have a situation where mismatch is temporally dependent on mismatch the prior year due to altered insect development time as a function of emergence date (i.e., runaway mismatch)?

 Our response:

+It could impact the date at which the second instar enters diapause at the end of summer but it would likely not impact the emergence date the following year because diapause requires cold accumulation to complete and, post diapause, the larva will require heat again to resume its development.
+These 2 factors act as temporal buffers that decouple the phenology from 1 year to the next.

 Reviewer comment: